Damien-Baca/ReactJS-MobileApp-Team18/team/sprint4.md

 * *#77 Distance Units*: Add new distances for calculations
 * *#265 Save Map*: Save map for use in Google Maps and offline

+*
+***Key planning decisions for this sprint4:
+    1: We discussed the 6 required epics, which is main goal for this sprint
+    2: We distributed the 6 epics to 18 tasks
+    3: Each teammate chose some epics or tasks
+    4: We also talked about updates from previous sprint
+    5: We also want to do some tests for many implications***

 ## Metrics